blaisep/bostongitguide/src/outline.rst

     - Pull commits from origin
     - Push commits to origin
     - Merge/rebase changes
-    - Use multiple github accounts
+    - Use multiple github accounts on the same device
-    - Use multiple remotes
+    - Use multiple remotes: upstream, downstream

 ----